Last Updated on

 If you are passionate about photography, you may have thought about the possibility of buying your own equipment.
 The market offer is so wide that it is difficult to understand what are the first steps to take, especially taking into account the prices, usually not low.
 This article will help you determine the minimum kit needed to get started.

 You are probably searching for a DSLR (Digital Single Lens Reflex) but keep an open mind also to other options.
-If you are truly just starting out, you may be happy with a simple point and shoot until you learn what type of photography you are into and the basic such as framing.
+If you are truly just starting out, you may be happy with a simple point and shoot until you learn what type of photography you are into and the basics such as framing.

 Also, think about the possibility of buying a second hand, in this way you could get a higher quality camera, saving money.